bahrus/custom-enhancements/README.md

 ## Support for Prop-Passthrough's to custom element features

-Unfortunately, some of the questionable design decision behind DOM API are likely to percolate to questionable design decisions to custom elements, with the advent of exposing platform behaviors.
+Unfortunately, some of the questionable design decisions made long ago behind DOM API's are likely to percolate to questionable design decisions to custom elements, with the advent of exposing platform behaviors.
 I think the platform would have benefited from structuring functionality a little more, as it did with styles (and unlike aria, for example).
 In particular, to emulate the built in button, developers will want to add [properties to the top level](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/ElementInternalsType/explainer.md):

 ```TypeScript
 class CustomButton extends HTMLElement {